Sajakhtar/wesbos_javascript/README.md

 - fetch new data, play music or video
 - can add any type of interaction to the page

-Core concepts of the DOM, such as events, elements and classes, transend the frameworks (React, Vue, Angular) even if the frameworks help take care of these concepts.
+Core concepts of the DOM, such as events, elements and classes, transend the frameworks (React, Vue, Angular) even if the frameworks help take care of these concepts - It's still worth learning about the DOM

 Global Scope of the browser is called the **Window** object where all of the global variables are stored and helpful properties e.g. in the console: